-Pneumercator ES825 to BACnet Fuel Monitoring Case Study
+Pneumercator ES825 to BACnet/IP Fuel Monitoring Case Study

-Chipkin QuickServer exposed Pneumercator ES825 fuel monitoring data to BACnet and helped a facilities team validate contact-closure and tank status points on site.
+Chipkin QuickServer exposed Pneumercator ES825 fuel monitoring data to BACnet/IP and helped a facilities team validate contact-closure and tank status points on site.

-A facilities integration team needed fuel tank monitoring, leak containment, and transfer-system data exposed to a BACnet building automation network.
-Chipkin QuickServer bridged specialized Modbus RTU devices into BACnet and helped the field team verify live points during on-site testing.
+A facilities integration team needed fuel tank monitoring, leak containment, and transfer-system data from a Pneumercator ES825 exposed to a BACnet/IP building automation network.
+Chipkin QuickServer bridged the specialized Modbus RTU devices into BACnet/IP and helped the field team verify live points during on-site testing.

 This project stood out because it was not a single-device gateway exercise.
 The installation combined a Pneumercator ES825-200F fuel tank monitor, an FTI interface, and a leak containment system, with several point types that had to be interpreted correctly before they would be useful on the BACnet side.